 Driving in Ireland

 By far the best way to travel, however, is by rented car.
 It gives you flexibility and the ability to enjoy going off the typical highways to experience undiscovered Ireland.
-If you want the flexibility to stop in smaller towns between the major cities, check AutoEurope or Europcar to compare offers from the major car rental agencies in the region.
-Before deciding, read more about what to expect of driving in Europe.
+If you decide you want to rent a car, you can use DiscoverCars to compare offers from the major car rental agencies in the region.

 Backpacking Tours in Ireland